Endeavors

 Turn Order: Each type of Endeavor specifies whose turn is first.
 Turns then move clockwise.
 If there is no clear clockwise seating order, such as when playing online, each character chooses whose turn will follow theirs during the first round, and in subsequent rounds this same order is followed.

-Actions: During your turn each round, you may choose and perform one action from the action options for that Endeavor.
-You may activate your other effects as normal, whenever would be most appropriate before, during, or after your turn, which do not use your action for the round.
+Actions: During your turn, you may choose and perform one action from the action options for that Endeavor.
+You may activate your other effects as normal whenever would be most appropriate before, during, or after your turn, which do not use your action for the round.

 Requirement Tags: Action options may have tags that specify requirements for taking them.
 For example, the Head tag requires that you use Head or an unconventional Stat as though it were Head in the action's Check.
 In contrast, the Not Hurt tag prohibits you from using Hurt in the Check or an unconventional Stat as though it were Hurt.
 Within reason, History and optional Stats can be used to satisfy these requirements.

-Special Actions: Actions with the Special tag cannot be performed during your turn.
-Instead, at the end of the round when all other actions are complete, whoever has the most temporary Blessings chooses a special action from the options provided by the Endeavor and performs it.
-If opponents are tied for most, no one takes the special action.
+Special Actions: Actions with the Special tag can only be performed at the end of the round when all other actions are complete, by whoever has the most temporary Blessings.
+If allies are tied for most they choose who takes the special action, but if opponents are tied for most no one takes it.
 After you perform a special action, your unspent temporary Blessings disappear, representing an unleashing of potential stored over the previous rounds.
+You may choose not to take the special action, but your temporary Blessings still disappear.

 Group Action: During your turn, you may call other willing characters who have not acted yet that round into your turn so that you may act together on a hard or complex action.